 5.3.3.
 Cadet Senior Non-commissioned Officers (SNCOs)

 5.3.3.1.
-Temporary rank promotions to the SNCO level is accomplished by a review of the individual cadet’s performance as stated in paragraph 5.4., whether the cadet is performing in a leadership position within the flight or staff, and after meeting additional demanding requirements, to include SNCO testing, (if implemented).
+Temporary rank promotions to the SNCO level are accomplished by a review of the individual cadet’s performance as stated in paragraph 5.4., whether the cadet is performing in a leadership position within the flight or staff, and after meeting additional demanding requirements, to include SNCO testing, (if implemented).

 5.3.3.2.
 Master Sergeant (MSgt/E-7).
 Reserved for NCOs that demonstrates exceptional leadership potential.